 I was diagnosed with depression and anxiety when I was 19 years old but have been living with both since I was around 15.
 I was diagnosed with borderline personality disorder in late 2016 and am still trying to come to grips with this little-known and highly stigmatised disorder.
-I have been in cognitive behavioural therapy since 2013 and just this year have started on the journey of intensive dialectical behavioural therapy.
+I have been in cognitive behavioural therapy since 2013 and in 2017 started on the journey of intensive dialectical behavioural therapy.

 I have struggled for a long time to both cope with my mental illnesses and accept that I can be a good person while living with mental illness.
 I find that writing about it and breaking down the stigma is the most useful thing for recovery.
 I hope that one day it will no longer be a taboo topic to talk about chronic mental illness in social situations.